 But it is not necessary to be so user-oriented.
-The system could combine its knowledge of the structure of the controller with the amount of information explicitly supplied by the user, without bothering about the user as the man behind U1, U2 and U3 and about the reasons for his inputs, to decide on the alternative output S3a.4 S3a on the other hand, without being tailored to the user as someone with beliefs etc, i.e. as being more than his inputs, is formulated in a manner which would make it acceptable to the user even if he had looked at Y: i.e. it is not couched to imply he is incompetent.
+The system could combine its knowledge of the structure of the controller with the amount of information explicitly supplied by the user, without bothering about the user as the man behind U1, U2 and U3 and about the reasons for his inputs, to decide on the alternative output S3a.
+[If the user had already input information about the thermometer as well as about the thermostat, the situation would of course be quite different.]
+S3a, without being tailored to the user as someone with beliefs etc, i.e. as being more than his inputs, is formulated in a manner which would make it acceptable to the user even if he had looked at the thermometer: i.e. it is not couched to imply he is incompetent.